jrf0110/ngh/README.md

     close [options] <issue_number> closes an issue
-    issues [options] [org/name] lists issues for org/name or current repo issue [options] <issue_number> View and edit an issue
+    issues [options] [org/name] lists issues for org/name or current repo issue [options] <issue_number> View and edit an issue pull [options] [issue_number] Open a pull request optionally with attached to an issue

   Options: